sysgears/apollo-universal-starter-kit/docs/modules/stripeSubscription.md

 ## Deployment with Apollo Starter Kit Subscription Module

-1. Create a [webhook endpoint] inside the Stripe dashboard with the `webhookUrl` property set `config/stripe/subscription.js`.
+1. Create a [webhook endpoint] in the [Stripe dashboard].
+The webhook URLs that are set in the Stripe dashboard and the `config/stripe/subscription.js` file must be the same.
+By default, `webhookUrl` is set to `/stripe/webhook` in `config/stripe/subscription.js`; therefore, in the Stripe dashboard you need to set the webhook endpoint to `https://your-website-name.com/stripe/webhook`.
 2. Add your live publishable key from Stripe in `config/stripe/subscription.js`.
 3. Add your live secret key from Stripe in the `packages/server/.env`.
 4. Set up [webhook signatures] to prevent fraudulent webhooks from being processed.